drycc/python-dev/README.md

 A [Python 3][] language development toolbox.

-Some [Drycc Workflow][] components use this Docker image as a standard build and test environment, but it is intended to be useful to any Python developer.
+Some [Drycc Workflow][] components use this Container image as a standard build and test environment, but it is intended to be useful to any Python developer.
 Please help make drycc/python-dev better by creating [issues][] and submitting [pull requests][].